Considerations and Limitations

 • Data restore methods apply to Microsoft Outlook mailboxes, entire Microsoft OneDrives and Microsoft SharePoint sites.
 For other types of Outlook, OneDrive and SharePoint objects, you do not need to select the restore method.

-• Backup and restore of Microsoft Teams data is available to users of the Flex and Premium plans only.
+• Backup and restore of Microsoft Teams data is available for Flex-based backup policies only.
 Users can restore Teams data flexibly and do not need to select the restore method.

 • Smaller restores may be quicker with Flex; benefits of Express are best realized with large restores.